mathieucarbou/YaSolR/docs/blog/2024-07-01_shelly_solar_diverter.md

 ### Creating a Auto Divert Virtual Switch to control the script remotely

-It is possible to create a virtual switch called `Auto Divert` in the Shelly App to control the start / stop of teh script.
+It is possible to create a virtual switch called `Auto Divert` in the Shelly App to control the start / stop of the script.

 - Activate the addons
 - Create a new virtual switch addon